Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Community Call.md

 - Overview of the board

-Ask the question
+Ask a key question (How do we work together?)
 Consideration for 5-10 min
-Pick the top three
+Pick the top three most important (voting)